cdeletre/hacksdl/README.md

 HACKSDL_AXIS_VIRTUAL_MERGE_LEFTY="0";
 ```

 Virtual left axis using DPAD input with modifier on button X, merge is enabled by default (if a real left axis exists it can be used as well).
-Virtual DPAD range is reduced to 0-8192.
+Virtual axis range is reduced to -8192 +8192.
 ```conf
 HACKSDL_VERBOSE="1";
 HACKSDL_AXIS_MODIFIER_BUTTON="X";